 All Canadian banks, including RBC Bank, include a markup, hidden within the exchange rate that you see.
 This markup can vary in percentage and helps to pay for the costs of providing the service including the customer service representatives, rent, marketing, transfer costs, and much more.
 However, since most Canadians exchange currency with the bank that they have a bank account with, the banks use this as a profit centre and want to make profit on currency exchange.
-As a result, foreign exchange companies, such as KnightsbridgeFX can offer better exchange rates than the bank by providing a better exchange rate and taking a lesser margin.
+As a result, foreign exchange companies, can often offer better exchange rates than the bank by providing a better exchange rate and taking a lesser margin.

-If you are interested in saving money, you can use a non-bank provider to exchange currency and compare rates.
-Savings compared to bank exchange rates can be up to 2.5% and on large sums of money, this can add up.
+If you are interested in comparing exchange rates, you can use a non-bank provider to exchange currency and compare rates.
+Savings compared to Canadian bank exchange rates can be up to 2.5% and on large sums of money, this can add up.